Outline of object recognition

+This illustration highlights that, while some images are easier to recognize, other are harder to label.

 Object recognition - technology in the field of computer vision for finding and identifying objects in an image or video sequence.
 Humans recognize a multitude of objects in images with little effort, despite the fact that the image of the objects may vary somewhat in different view points, in many different sizes and scales or even when they are translated or rotated.
 Objects can even be recognized when they are partially obstructed from view.
 This task is still a challenge for computer vision systems.
+Pattern Matching Algorithm have been commonly used, as a standard for identifying parts on the inspection images, however these algorithms are very heavy in terms of mathematical calculations.
 Many approaches to the task have been implemented over multiple decades.